 - Sugar Cookie Bars

 Follow me for more great recipes

 - Add butter and sugar to a mixing bowl and beat until well creamed together.
 Add egg and molasses and mix well to combine.

 - Stir in flour, baking soda, salt, ginger and cinnamon.

 - Scoop into balls and place on an un-greased baking sheet.
 Bake at 350 degrees F for about 10-12 minutes (or slightly longer if you like them more crispy).

-- Optional: serve cookies with pumpkin dip.
+- We love to serve gingersnaps with this pumpkin dip.